 The USS Carpellotti was a high-speed transport ship, one of many auxiliary ships used in the U.S. Navy for transporting personnel, equipment, and weapons.
 Carpellotti, like many other ships in the U.S. Navy, contained asbestos.
 Some veterans received a diagnosis of mesothelioma and other asbestos illnesses because of exposure on these ships.

-The Carpellotti was a member of the Crosley class of high-speed transports that served in World War II, the Korean War, and for some of them, in the Vietnam War.
+- The Carpellotti was a member of the Crosley class of high-speed transports that served in World War II, the Korean War, and for some of them, the Vietnam War.

 Active service for the Carpellotti and her crew began again in 1948 when she participated in assault exercises in the Caribbean.
 She then cruised to ports in Europe and participated in a Persian Gulf goodwill tour, all in the same year.